Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Instructional design models are the backbone of how effective teaching gets planned, delivered, and evaluated—and you're being tested on understanding why each model works, not just what it contains.
+Instructional design models are the backbone of how effective teaching gets planned, delivered, and evaluated.
+You're being tested on understanding why each model works, not just what it contains.
 These frameworks draw directly from cognitive psychology, motivation theory, and learning science, so expect exam questions that ask you to connect a model's structure to underlying principles like cognitive load, transfer of learning, intrinsic motivation, and constructivist scaffolding.

 Don't just memorize acronyms and phase names.
 Know what problem each model solves: Is it about sequencing instruction?
 Motivating learners?
 Evaluating outcomes?
 Aligning objectives?
 When you can identify the core purpose of each model, you'll nail both multiple-choice comparisons and FRQ applications asking you to recommend or critique an instructional approach.

 These models provide step-by-step frameworks for designing instruction from start to finish.
-They treat instructional design as an engineering problem—systematic, sequential, and iterative.
+They treat instructional design as an engineering problem: systematic, sequential, and iterative.

-Compare: ADDIE vs. Kemp—both are comprehensive design frameworks, but ADDIE follows a linear sequence while Kemp allows flexible, non-sequential development.
+Compare: ADDIE vs. Kemp: both are comprehensive design frameworks, but ADDIE follows a linear sequence while Kemp allows flexible, non-sequential development.
 If an FRQ asks about adapting to diverse learner needs mid-project, Kemp is your stronger example.

 These models focus on how to structure and sequence instruction to optimize cognitive processing.
 They're grounded in information processing theory and attention research.